apple/coremltools/docs-guides/_sources/source/model-prediction.md

 Running the code produces the following output:

 ```
-time take to load using ct.models.MLModel: 15.3 secs
+time taken to load using ct.models.MLModel: 15.3 secs
-time take to load using ct.models.MLModel: 17.7 secs
+time taken to load using ct.models.MLModel: 17.7 secs
-time take to load using ct.models.CompiledMLModel: 14.7 secs
+time taken to load using ct.models.CompiledMLModel: 14.7 secs
-time take to load using ct.models.CompiledMLModel: 0.1 secs
+time taken to load using ct.models.CompiledMLModel: 0.1 secs
 ```

 These results show that it takes relatively the same time to load an MLModel after the first load, while loading a CompiledMLModel takes much less time after the first load.